Kovah/blog.kovah.de/content/en/2019/dnssec-cloudflare-inwx/index.md

 ## Set up DNSSEC on the INWX site

-After logging into INWX, search for the DNSSEC tab in the sidebar and click "DNSSEC hinzufügen" which will open a popup.
-In that popup, uncheck the "automatischer Modus" checkbox first which will bring up two additional fields.
+After logging into INWX, search for the DNSSEC tab in the sidebar and click "DNSSEC hinzufügen" on the opened page, which will open a popup.
+In that popup, uncheck the "automatischer Modus" checkbox first, which will bring up two additional fields.
 You will only need the first field.

-Unfortunately, INWX requests the DNSKEY RR record here which is not available as copy & paste in the Cloudflare admin panel.
+Unfortunately, INWX requests the DNSKEY RR record here, which is not available as copy & paste in the Cloudflare admin panel.
 We have to build that on our own.
-Which helped here is indeed the [official specification](https://tools.ietf.org/html/rfc4034#section-2.3) for DNSSEC.
-A DNSKEY RR record looks like this, the second line works as a reference here to explain the parts:
+The [official specification](https://tools.ietf.org/html/rfc4034#section-2.3) for DNSSEC helped a lot.
+A DNSKEY RR record looks like this (the second line works as a reference here to explain the parts):

 ```
 example.com.
 86400 IN DNSKEY 256  3   5   AQPSKmynfzW4kyB[...]aNvv4w==